JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 They walked the rest of the way to an emergency staircase together, and emerged out of a sidewalk grating, blinking in the remains of the autumn sunlight, a bloody color on the glass of the highrises.
 She looked at him and made a face.
-"You're filthy, Lawrence."
+"You're filthy, Batman."
 She thumped at his sleeves and great dirty clouds rose off them.
 He looked down at the knees of his pants and saw that they were hung with boogers of dust.